dan-t/rusty-release/README.md

 wants to be fully automatic by encoding information into the commit messages und using it to determine the new version number and to create the Changelog.

-I wanted a simpler tool which I can just run locally and which gives the user more control about the new version number and the Changelog.
+I wanted a simpler tool which gives the user more control about the new version number and the Changelog.

 You've to be explicit about the new version number by specifing which part of the version number should be incremented (e.g. `rusty-release minor`) and